-The Region and Access Domain Name document provides a list of domain names that can be used to initiate access requests via the REST API.
+The Region and Access Domain Name document provides a list of domain names that can be used to initiate access requests via RESTful APIs.

 It is recommended to use virtual hosting domain names to access COS buckets.
 When you initiate an HTTP request, the bucket to be accessed will be specified through the

-You can also use a path request to access a bucket, such as
+You can also use a path request to access a bucket, for example,

 cos.<region>.myqcloud.com.
-SDK does not support this access method by default.
+COS SDKs do not support this access method by default.

-If you enable the static website feature, a virtual hosting domain name will be assigned for you to use relevant features.
-Unlike the REST API, the domain name of static website only supports a few operations, such as GET/HEAD/OPTIONS Object, in addition to specific index pages, error pages and redirection configurations.
+If you enable the static website feature for a bucket, a virtual hosting domain name will be assigned for you to use relevant features.
+Unlike RESTful APIs, the domain name of a static website supports only a few operations, such as GET/HEAD/OPTIONS Object, in addition to specific index pages, error pages and redirection configurations.
 Uploading or configuring resources is not supported.

 The format of a domain name of a static website is

-The access domain names of COS adopt intelligent DNS resolution.
-For COS access via Internet (including different ISPs), we will detect and select the optimal linkage for you to access COS.
-If you have deployed a service in Tencent Cloud to access COS, the access in the same region will be automatically directed to the private network address.
-The cross-region access is not supported in the private network and the COS domain name is resolved to the public network address by default.
+The access endpoints of COS use intelligent DNS resolution.
+For COS access via the Internet (including different ISPs), we will detect and select the optimal linkage for you to access COS.
+If you have deployed a service in Tencent Cloud to access COS, access within the same region will be automatically directed to a private network address.
+Cross-region access is not supported in a private network and the COS endpoint is resolved to a public network address by default.

-Tencent Cloud products within the same region access each other over a private network by default and no traffic fee is charged for these connections.
-For this reason, it is recommended to choose the same region when you purchase different Tencent Cloud products for cost saving.
+Tencent Cloud products within the same region access each other over a private network by default, incurring no traffic fees.
+Therefore, we recommend choosing the same region when you purchase different Tencent Cloud products to save on costs.

-The following shows how to determine whether it is an access via private network:
+The following shows how to determine access over a private network:

-For example, when a CVM access COS, to determine whether a private network is used to access COS, use the
+For example, when a CVM accesses COS, to determine whether a private network is used for access, use the

-nslookup command on the CVM to resolve the COS domain name.
-If a private network IP is returned, the access between CVM and COS is over a private network; otherwise, it is over a public network.
+nslookup command on the CVM to resolve the COS endpoint.
+If a private IP is returned, access between the CVM and COS is over a private network; otherwise, it is over a public network.

-Generally, a private IP address takes the form of
+Generally, a private IP takes the form of